National September 11 Memorial Museum Pavilion

 The Pavilion’s jewel-like, striped façade was developed in collaboration with the Client to allow the building to have a strong resonance for the visitor while also providing visual and architectural connection to the surrounding urban environment.
 The flat plane of the Memorial Plaza is pierced by the glass Atrium of the Pavilion, which allows visitors to enter the below-grade Museum and bring with them sunlight from above.

 Once inside, visitors look out through the Pavilion’s atrium to see others peer in, and begin a physical and mental transition in the journey from above to below ground.
 Within the atrium there stand two structural columns rescued from the original towers.
-Although removed from their former location and function, they mark the site with their own original aesthetic gesture.
+Although removed from their former location and function, they mark the site with their own original and powerful gesture.

 The Pavilion follows the Memorial's Sustainability Design Guidelines.
 As a result, the Pavilion received a LEED rating of Gold.
 The Pavilion features a number of sustainable features including optimized minimal energy performance, daylight and views, water efficiency, wastewater re-use, low emitting and locally sources materials and fabricators wherever possible.